Skip to main content

 4 Introducing the ARC (anti-racist coaching) model

-In particular, the ARC model is informed by an educational approach termed ‘culturally relevant pedagogy’ which was developed by Gloria Ladson-Billings in the 1990s to address the systematic disadvantages faced by young African American pupils in the US education system (Ladson-Billings, 1995).
-This approach sits in a wider body of work often referred to as ‘asset-based pedagogy’, which represents an attempt to shift attitudes about young learners who belong to marginalised groups who may be seen to struggle to ‘fit’ or be successful in an educational environment that fails to recognise, value or draw upon their cultural diversity.
-This is often contrasted with a so-called ‘deficit’ model, where marginalised pupils are viewed as lacking the required skills, knowledge and understanding to succeed in dominant education systems and therefore require ‘fixing’ to enable them to conform to expectations required to achieve.
+In particular, the ARC model is underpinned by an educational approach termed ‘culturally relevant pedagogy’, developed in the 1990s to address the systematic disadvantages faced by young Black pupils in the US education system (Ladson-Billings, 1995).
+This approach proposed that young learners who belong to marginalised groups struggle to ‘fit in’ or be successful in educational environments that fail to recognise, value or draw upon their cultural diversity.

-Across Sessions 2 and 3 of the course, you will explore in some detail each of the six core principles that make up the ARC model of practice.
-Along the way, several top tips and practical examples will be discussed to help you consider how coaches adopt these principles into their everyday practice supporting children and young people in sport settings.
+Across Sessions 2 and 3 of this course, you will explore in some detail each of the six core principles that make up the ARC model of practice.
+Along the way, several top tips and practical examples will be discussed to help you consider how coaches adopt these principles into their everyday practice supporting in sport settings.
 The next activity introduces the ARC model and encourages you, at this early stage of the course, to reflect on how these core anti-racist coaching principles relate to your current practice.

 Activity 2 An introduction to the ARC model